 Do you know about the basic principles of measurements?
-In this article, you can quickly learn about manual taking off procedure.
-Firstly, we need some dimensions papers, also called taking off sheets (TDS) to the purpose of taking off.
+In this article, you can quickly learn about the manual taking-off procedure.
+Firstly, we need some dimensions papers, also called taking off sheets (TDS) for the purpose of taking off.

-BS 3327:1970, ‘Specification for Stationery for Quantity Surveying’ specifies the paper size for Dimension Papers as A4 (210 mm X 297 mm) ruled vertically as per the figures are given below.
-The rulings, widths & purpose of columns on the face and reverse sides of the dimension paper are illustrated in Figures 1 & 2.
+BS 3327:1970, ‘Specification for Stationery for Quantity Surveying’ defines the paper size for Dimension Papers.
+The standard sheet is A4 (210 mm X 297 mm) ruled vertically as per the following figures.
+Figures 1 & 2 show the width of the columns & the purpose of columns on the face and reverse sides of the dimension paper.

 Form of Dimensions

 Five types of dimensions in the principles of measurements are exits and those are listed below.

 When entering dimensions, the dimensions shall be written in a fixed order in the column.
 Usually, the below sequence follows.

 - First of all, you should enter the horizontal length.